The Greatest Battle Lies Within

 Mist hung around the ancient trees like burial cloths and entwined with the dark leaves to shield the view beyond an arm’s-length away.
 Branches twice as thick as a man’s torso twisted together above like spider webs, blocking out any starlight that might’ve had a chance.

-The knight staggered to a halt.
-Sucking in labored breaths, he stumbled in the ensnaring undergrowth and caught himself with a hand on the rough, ridged bark of a tree as big around as a castle tower.
-He straightened after a moment and scanned the forest.
+Blinking away blood, he scanned the surrounding forest.
 Nothing but twisted tree limbs, leaves, and mist.
 Cursing under his breath, he let his hand fall from the trunk and closed his eyes with an inhale.
 The still air, heavy with the rich, earthen scent of old leaves, stung his nose.

 Then the hint of a sweet odor tickled the edges.